Investigate devices in the Microsoft Defender ATP Devices list

 - Remediation successful - the detected threat was stopped and cleaned

 - Warning bypassed by user - the Windows Defender SmartScreen warning was dismissed and overridden by a user

 - Suspicious script detected - a potentially malicious script was found running

 - The alert category - if the event led to the generation of an alert, the alert category ("Lateral Movement", for example) is provided

-You can also use the Artifact timeline feature to see the correlation between alerts and events on a specific machine.
+You can also use the Artifact timeline feature to see the correlation between alerts and events on a specific device.

 Security recommendations are generated from Microsoft Defender ATP's Threat & Vulnerability Management capability.
 Selecting a recommendation will show a panel where you can view relevant details such as description of the recommendation and the potential risks associated with not enacting it.
 See Security recommendation for details.

-The Software inventory section lets you view software on the device, along with any weaknesses or threats.
-Selecting the name of the software will take you to the software details page where you can view security recommendations, discovered vulnerabilities, installed machines, and version distribution.
+The Software inventory tab lets you view software on the device, along with any weaknesses or threats.
+Selecting the name of the software will take you to the software details page where you can view security recommendations, discovered vulnerabilities, installed devices, and version distribution.
 See Software inventory for details

-The Discovered vulnerabilities section shows the name, severity, and threat insights of discovered vulnerabilities on the device.
+The Discovered vulnerabilities tab shows the name, severity, and threat insights of discovered vulnerabilities on the device.
 Selecting specific vulnerabilities will show a description and details.

 - View and organize the Microsoft Defender Advanced Threat Protection Alerts queue